RVgo4it/mmsgate/README.md

 	* Apply changes

 * Select "Sub Accounts"->"Manage Sub Accounts".
+* There is to be one sub account for each Linphone client.
 * Edit each sub account that will be used with MMSGate.
 	* Edit "CallerID Number", selecting the DID that will be associated with sending and receiving SMS/MMS messages for this account.
 	* Edit "Encrypted SIP Traffic", matching the clients transport method.